PhBrb/LaserLeashS3/README.md

 1. Start the Stabilizer with the firmware from this pull request https://github.com/quartiq/stabilizer/pull/725
 1. Start MQTT broker
 1. Start this Software
-1. Click initialize to send initial values to stabilizer & pounder
+1. Click initialize to send initial values to stabilizer & pounder.
+The Stabilizer will start sweeping the output voltage.
 1. Double click XY plot to zoom into that area, zoom until the transition is nicely visible, wait for old data to flush
     * Select 0.5 signal symmetry to make sure you are not prone to hysteresis, but use 1 at larger sweep ranges to improve signal quality
 1. Move red line to the wanted transition with a single click